BrunoASMauricio/ProjectBase/README.md

 - [ ] Give warning if the same link (repository) has been checked out in different places
 - [ ] Deal with projects that have no code (simple message stating nothing to do)
 - [ ] Modify how processes are called.
 Multiple attempts should not be necessary and are very error prone
+- [ ] Check config file on all config checks, dont cache
+  - [ ] Special care with inherited configs
+- [ ] Overhaul handling of repositories by name/url/path.
+Use unique internal ID that can link to those three attributes

 ### Setup